-Along with providing a new home for these horses, PERRF is committed to providing educational, personal development and community outreach through an equine intervention program for our active and retired military personnel, and adults and their caretakers coping with early stages of Alzheimer’s Dementia.
+Along with providing a new home for these horses, PERRF is committed to providing educational, personal development and community outreach through an equine intervention program for our active and retired military personnel, troubled teens, and Dementia patients and their care partners.
 Horses are considered a valuable partner in physical and emotional healing to develop confidence.
 Our workshop is administered out of the saddle, and the horses are at liberty to respond as they wish.
 Under supervision, participants are able to safely groom, feed and walk the horses.
 We get more of an authentic response by giving the horse freedom.
 It is glorious to be on the back of a horse, but it is even more magnificent to companion-walk with them when they choose to be with you.

 PERRF is also a proud member of the Unwanted Horse Coalition and Equine Rescue Network (ERN).
 Network of equine advocates that work together to help slaughter-bound, neglected, abandoned, and lost, stolen, or missing horses in the United States.
 Currently, there are over 160,000 unwanted horses in the United States and in 2015 alone, over 140,000 horses were shipped to Canada and Mexico to be slaughtered.
 Rescue facilities in the USA only have the capacity to care for roughly 33,000 horses and it costs $2,485 per year (average) to care for a horse, so PERRF and the ERN use a network of online connections and social media sites to spread the word to help save horses at risk.
 We provide funds to help at-risk horses.